-In today’s world, 90 percent of potential home buyers start their house search online.
+Did you know that 90 percent of potential home buyers start their house search online?

-As virtual staging continues to gain traction, both realtors and homeowners might find themselves grappling with the question of which staging technique to use.
+As virtual staging continues to gain traction, both real estate agents and homeowners might find themselves grappling with the question of which staging technique to use.

 To answer this question, you have to look at the current state of affairs.
 Today, people will first look on the internet when searching for a house.
 This means that it is important to have a virtual version of the house.